Brita (company)

 A Brita kettle with boiling water that has passed from the top reservoir through a filter element (white) into the main jug at the bottom.

-Brita GmbH is a German manufacturer of water filters headquartered in Taunusstein near Wiesbaden, Hesse.
-The company's manufacturing facilities are located in China, Germany, Switzerland, Italy, and the United Kingdom.
+Brita SE is a German manufacturer of water filters headquartered in Taunusstein near Wiesbaden, Hesse.
+The company's manufacturing facilities are located in Germany, the United Kingdom, Italy and China.
 Brita products are distributed in 69 countries.

 Products

 A used Brita ("Maxtra" type) water purification filter cross-section with activated charcoal particles (black) and ion-exchange resin beads (white).

 Brita produces water jugs (BPA-free, made of styrene methyl methacrylate copolymer), and tap attachments with integrated disposable filters.
 The filters can be recycled.

 Their primary filtering mechanism consists of activated carbon and ion-exchange resin.
 The activated carbon is produced from coconut shells.
 According to Brita, the filters have two effects: